Quantum Kirwan morphism and Gromov-Witten invariants of quotients I: Introduction

 half the generator $1_{\Z_2}$ of the twisted sector.
 For $d = 1$ this implies that

 Hence the presentation of the quantum cohomology of the teardrop orbifold

 which is a special case of Coates-Lee-Corti-Tseng \cite{coates:wps}. \end{enumerate} See Example 5.32 for more details.
-A similar strategy gives relations for the quantum cohomology of any toric orbifold.
+A similar strategy gives relations for the quantum cohomology of any proper toric Deligne-Mumford stack with projective moduli space.
 In addition, the setup also applies to quotients by non-abelian groups such as quiver varieties. \end{example}